LABS-EU3/LambdaDoor_FE/README.md

-├─ .gitignore        # List of files and folders not tracked by Git ├─ .prettierrc       # Code Formatting preferences for JavasScript ├─ .eslintrc         # Linting preferences for JavasScript ├─ fractal.js        # Configuration for Fractal
+├─ .gitignore        # List of files and folders not tracked by Git ├─ .prettierrc       # Code Formatting preferences for JavasScript ├─ .eslintrc         # Linting preferences for JavasScript ├─ travis.yml        # Configuration for Travis CI
-├─ gulpfile.js       # Configuration for Gulp tasks
+├─ commit_template   # Contains instruction for commit
 ├─ LICENSE           # License information for this project ├─ package.json      # Project manifest
 └─ README.md         # This file